Sisco1987/Fix-SimCity-2013-Resolution-on-Modern-GPUs-EA-App-version-/Unlock_res_SimCity2013.md

 Replace <your-username> with your actual Windows account name.

-## 🧩 Tips

-If SimCity resets your settings, mark the file as read-only.

-You can use Borderless Gaming to simulate fullscreen in windowed mode.

-If your GPU is not recognized, spoof it in configmanager.txt or update VideoCards.txt.

 ##💡 Contribute

 Found more values?
 Help expand the table!
 Share your findings with: